Murder hornet sighted in Washington state’s Whatcom County

-SPOKANE — The second sighting of a so-called murder hornet this year was reported by a person in Whatcom County this week, the Washington state Department of Agriculture said Thursday.
+SPOKANE, Wash.
+(AP) — The second sighting of a so-called murder hornet this year was reported by a person in Whatcom County this week, the Washington state Department of Agriculture said Thursday.

 The Asian giant hornet was reported by a Whatcom County resident on Wednesday.
 Entomologists confirmed the sighting Thursday.
 The resident’s report included a photograph of the hornet attacking a paper wasp nest in a rural area east of the town of Blaine, about two miles from where state workers eradicated the first Asian giant hornet nest in the United States last October.